Saturday Apr 24th, 2021, 1100-1900

 I had never been so on the fence about finishing a hike before.
 I didn’t manage to hold dinner down overnight and the knot in my stomach felt the worst it had when I woke up.
 I fretted for hours overnight about what to do.
 I knew Stellar was ready to walk again, so at least that was settled.
 Sam was driving to Phoenix on this day, so I could just go back with him.
 Or hang out for a few more days, meeting Stellar down the road.
 Or just keep walking…which I’ve never been more loathe to do.
 I was pretty sure I might just forfeit the remainder because it just didn’t matter that much to me anymore.

 After getting some coffee, fruit, and half an english muffin down, I felt a lot better.
 I wavered 180 once again, deciding I should at least try to walk.
 I felt very apprehensive packing my bag, wondering if I was doing the right thing.
 For starters, I either had too much food, given my lack of appetite, or far too little if my hiker hunger were to come back with a vengeance.
-And would I have the strength to push through to at least the next highway or would I have to be rescued?
+And would I have the strength to push through to at least the next highway?
 So many extremes.

 After dragging our feet for awhile, reluctant to leave a beautiful refuge and to say goodby to our sweet host family, Kate dropped us off at the point where I had been picked up on Thursday.
 My stomach at least felt ok and didn’t get worse as I walked.
 The weather was beautiful, clear with a cool breeze at our backs and not too hot despite the fully exposed sun.
 We walked a series of dirt roads most of the day, passing two different ranches that had been abandoned.
 We stopped for a break to collect water at the second.
 Remnants of stone and mud structures were all around, with the main house still largely intact.
 The windmill was still working, filling a trough with fresh water.
 Coy fish swam in the trough and a huge cottonwood stood guard over the whole thing.
 There were many birds coming to drink and I watched a sharp shinned hawk give chase to a dove.
 There’s always an element of risk in nature.
 For us, it was all very peaceful and a great place to relax in the shade.
 I wanted to stay longer.
 Too bad I could barely choke down anything for lunch but I managed a few small things.